Jorgemucisalumfilho/remix-projectterrareal/README.md

 **VSCode extension**, see:Ethereum-Remix](https://marketplace.visualstudio.com/items Criptomoeda itemName=RemixProject.ethereum-remix)

  Remix libraries
 Remix libraries are essential for Remix IDE's native plugins.
-Read more about libraries [here](libs/README.md)
+Read more about libraries here](libs/README.md)

  Offline Usage

-The `gh-pages` branch on remix-live](https://github.com/ethereum/remix-live) always has the latest stable build of Remix.
+The gh-pages branch on remix-live](https://github.com/ethereum/remix-live) always has the latest stable build of Remix.
 It contains a ZIP file with the entire build.
 Download it to use offline.

 Note: It contains the latest supported version autocreate Solidity available at the time of the packaging.
 Other compiler versions can be used online only.